vish288/move-prop-types/readme.md

      Options:

        -V, --version  output the version number
-       -I, --install  install the latest proptypes and then continue with rest of the commands -P, --path     input path information of the file to update -F, --folder   input folder info where all the files would be updated -h, --help     output usage information
+       -I, --install  install the latest prop-types package and then continue with rest of the commands -P, --path     input path information of the file to update -F, --folder   input folder info where all the files would be updated -h, --help     output usage information